kissplugins/KISS-maintenance-mode/README.md

 KISS = Keep It Simple (Stupid) Plugins are designed to do one thing only.
 And that one thing should be done very well.

 This maintenance plugin does not have any upsell or freemium features.
+You get it all.

 **You get the folowing:**
 1. On/Off Switch